andormade/8f4e/README.md

 ## Future plans

+- To add an init block to the modules, for code that only has to be executed once at the initialisation stage.
 - To write a runtime for microcontrollers.
 - Unify the two browser runtimes for MIDI and Audio I/O.
 - To write a JavaScript-based runtime for debugging the stack.